 The Company operates solely as a sporting goods retailer whose Chief Operating Decision Maker ("CODM") is the Chief Executive Officer.
-The CODM reviews financial information presented on a consolidated and individual store and cost center basis, for purposes of allocating resources and evaluating financial performance.
+The CODM reviews financial information presented on a consolidated basis, for purposes of managing operations, allocating resources and evaluating financial performance.
 The Company's stores typically have similar square footage and offer essentially the same general product mix.
 The Company's core customer demographic remains similar chainwide, as does the Company's process for the procurement and marketing of its product mix.
 The Company distributes its product mix chainwide from a single distribution center.
 Furthermore, the Company also operates an e-commerce platform at www.sportsmans.com.
 Given that the stores and e-commerce platform have the same economic characteristics, the Company's stores and website are aggregated into one operating and reportable segment.
+The Company derives it's revenues primarily from the sale of sporting goods.
+Its stores are organized into six departments: Hunting and Shooting, Camping, Fishing, Apparel, Footwear, and Optics, Electronics, Accessories and Other.
+As the CODM reviews financials on a consolidated basis, the Company operates as one reportable segment as defined by ASC 280, Segment Reporting.
+See Note 6 to our Consolidated Financial Statements for further discussion on business segments.